Coral Palms

 "Coral Palms" is the season premiere of the fourth season of the American television police sitcom series Brooklyn Nine-Nine, consisting of the first through third episodes.
 They are also the 69th through 71st overall episodes of the series.
 "Pt.
 1" is written by series co-creator Dan Goor and directed by Michael McDonald, "Pt.
 2" is written by Tricia McAlpin and directed by Trent O'Donnell, and "Pt.
-3" is written by Justin Noble and directed by Payman Benz.
+3" is written by Justin Noble and directed by Payment Benz.
 The episodes aired on Fox in the United States with "Pt.
 1" airing on September 20, 2016, "Pt.
 2" airing on September 27, 2016, and "Pt.
 3" airing on October 4, 2016.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 After the lives of Jake and Holt are threatened by Jimmy "The Butcher" Figgis, they are forced to relocate to Florida in the Witness Protection Program.
 In the episodes, Jake and Holt decide to continue investigating Figgis despite the U.S. Marshal Haas' warning but both have problems in not letting their covers getting blown.
 Andy Samberg and Andre Braugher are the only members of the main cast to appear in "Coral Palms Pt.
 1"; as such, they are the only actors to appear in every episode of Brooklyn Nine-Nine.

 According to Nielsen Media Research, "Pt.
 1" was seen by an estimated 2.39 million household viewers and gained a 1.1/4 ratings share among adults aged 18–49, "Pt.
 2" was seen by an estimated 2.34 million household viewers and gained a 1.0/4 ratings share among adults aged 18–49, and "Pt.
 3" was seen by an estimated 2.40 million household viewers and gained a 1.0/4 ratings share among adults aged 18–49.
 The episodes received generally positive reviews from critics, who praised the cast's performance as well as Ken Marino's guest performance.
 The tone and the pace, however, received more criticism.